Version 11.7 of Unicon

 on-line documentation, uninstall the software, and launch Windows Unicon.

-compiler that produces virtual machine code files for the executor.
-The
+virtual machine code files for the executor.
+The executor and

-program's interface.
-The following table summarizes the contents of the
+The following table summarizes the contents of the bin

 - unicon.exe